Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Non-Recourse Clause

-It is a fact that not all transactions go well, so an investor-buyer should act in advance to limit asset exposure arising from a post-closing lawsuit.
+It is a fact that not all transactions end well, so an investor-buyer should act in advance to limit asset exposure arising from a post-closing lawsuit.
 A non-recourse clause accomplishes this by narrowing the buyer’s exposure to the subject property only.
-A non-recourse clause is an intelligent and prudent form of asset protection that is easily achieved with a special provisions addendum.
+A non-recourse clause is an intelligent and prudent form of asset protection that is easily achieved only with a special provisions addendum.

 Wholesaling is a common form of real estate investing.
-An earnest money contract that is destined to be sold and assigned (wholesaled) by one real estate investor to another should expressly state that it is assignable.
+An earnest money contract destined to be sold and assigned (wholesaled) should expressly state that it is assignable.
 A common way to do this is to show the buyer as (for example) “ABC LLC and/or its assigns.”
+This formulation is, however, inadequate to fully cover all the many details inherent in wholesaling.

-The owner-seller should be required to agree: (1) that the contract is assignable to a new buyer without notice or consent; (2) that the executed assignment releases the original buyer-investor of further contract obligations; (3) to accept the contract assignee as the new buyer; and (4) to cooperate in execution and delivery of a deed to the new buyer at closing.
+A custom special provision on this subject should state: (1) that the contract is assignable to a new buyer without notice or consent;(2) that the executed assignment releases the original buyer-investor of further contract obligations; (3) to accept the contract assignee as the new buyer; and (4) to cooperate in execution and delivery of a deed to the new buyer at closing.

-Pre-Closing Walk-Through
+Buyer’s Pre-Closing Walk-Through

 A buyer should want to have the opportunity to do a walk-through of the property immediately before closing and funding in order to be sure that everything is as it is supposed to be.
 There are many horror stories on this subject including one where the seller removed all shrubbery from the property the morning of closing.

-Right to Review and Approve Closing Documents
+Buyer’s Right to Review and Approve Closing Documents

 SELLER-ORIENTED SPECIAL PROVISIONS